 Become a graduate who can contribute to global society with a multifaceted viewpoint based on Economics and Management

-Students enter Sophia University with an interest in economics through various reasons such as wanting to know how the economy influences culture and politics or developing an interest in corporate activities they see on the news.
-Each student faces his or her own goals and studies on a daily basis at the Faculty of Economics.
+Students enter Sophia University with an interest in economics for various reasons, such as wanting to know how the economy influences culture and politics or to developing their interest in corporate activities they see on the news.
+At the Faculty of Economics, all students come face to face with their own goals and studies on a daily basis.

 Faculty of Economics provide wide variety of opportunities to cultivate global mindedness, including the acquisition of language skills, such as case studies on overseas business and study programs in collaboration with universities and companies outside of Japan.
 There are also a number of programs that encourage students to take on global challenges, such as exchange programs and special admission programs for graduate schools.
 In the Faculty of Economics, students with international ambitions

 Nowadays, economics and management are no longer studied only inside the classroom.
-The Faculty of Economics offers practical education by inviting people who are working on the front lines, such as practitioners and government officials.
-While applying the knowledge and theories cultivated in the classroom to society, students will brush their sense of utilizing economics and management studies in the center of Tokyo, where people and information gather from all over the world.
+The Faculty of Economics offers practical education by inviting people who are working on the front lines, such as practicing economists and government officials.
+While applying the knowledge and theories cultivated in the classroom to society, students will hone their sense of economics and management studies in the center of Tokyo, where people and information gather from all over the world.

-The Faculty of Economics consists of two departments, Department of Economics and Department of Management.
+The Faculty of Economics comprises two departments, the Department of Economics and the Department of Management.
 Students can cross department boundaries to participate in classes and seminars offered by each department.
-We provide students with opportunities to learn across different disciplines, such as thinking about “How to strike a deal” in the field of business while grounded in economic theory.
+We offer students opportunities to learn across different disciplines, such as thinking about how to strike a deal in the field of business while grounding them in economic theory.

-Through discussions with students from different areas of specialization, students develop the ability to think from multiple perspectives based on both economics and management.
+Through discussions with others from different areas of specialization, students develop the ability to think from multiple perspectives based on both economics and management.

-#Sophia Economics What It Means to Study at Sophia University Faculty of Economics
+What it means to study at the Faculty of Economics

 The Faculty of Economics seeks students who aim for a better future by developing the basic elements of problem-setting, idea generation, and decision-making methods.
 Sophia University has been one of the first to address social trends such as the SDGs and globalization, based on Christian values.
 The perspective of “For Others” is an essential part of the study of both Economics and Management.